 Subject Catalog Nbr Course Title Allow Mult Enroll Component Primary Crse Repeatable Grading Basis General Studies Units Course Descri ption College Department Requirements TGM 560 Space for Global Future Leaders N LEC N GNA - 3 Provides an executive, semi-technical discussion of global space economics.
 The space economy, while currently dominated by a few nations, is inherently global in both its basis and effects.
 Introduces students to the aerospace sector with specific focus on space, related industries and the affect and effects of space on all sectors.
-Covers the history of human space exploration and commercialization, then considers each aspect of global space economicsincluding technology, finance, insurance, applicable law and policy, global issues, supply chain and applications.
-Particularly emphasizes space applications for countries around the world and comparative advantage of different countries.
-Students gain an understanding of the current state of space commercialization, the ability to evaluate the effect of space on different industries, the capability to engage in space entrepreneurship and to take advantage of new capabilities and opportunities presented by space.
-Thunderbird School of Global Thunderbird School of Global Management Prerequisite(s): degree- or nondegree-seeking graduate student; Credit is allowed for only TGM 560 or TGM 598 (Space for Future Global Leaders) TGM 596 Thunderbird Experiential Practicum Υ PRA Υ GNA - 1-6 full range of prograduate busing participation in a emerging marked America, the Miand the whole of Singapore, Aus Capstone course offering students an opportunity to apply the full range of professional skills they have acquired during graduate business and management studies.
+Covers the history of human space exploration and commercialization, then considers each aspect of global space economicsincluding technology, finance, insurance, applicable law and policy, global issues Thunderbird School of Global Management Thunderbird School of Global Management Prerequisite(s): degree- or nondegree-seeking graduate student; Credit is allowed for only TGM 560 or TGM 598 (Space for Future Global Leaders) TGM 596 Thunderbird Experiential Practicum Y PRA Y GNA - 1-6 full range of pro graduate busing participation in emerging marke America, the M and the whole of Singapore, Aus Capstone course offering students an opportunity to apply the full range of professional skills they have acquired during graduate business and management studies.
 Consists of participation in a consulting project for a client system in an emerging market country, including Central America, Latin America, the Middle East, Africa, central and eastern Europe, and the whole of Asia apart from Hong Kong, Japan, Singapore, Australia and New Zealand.
 Serves all sectors: public/governmental, private and NGO/nonprofit.
-Thunderbird Sc Management hool of Global Prerequisite(s): 517; TGM 545; TGM 597 Thunderbird Personal Leadership Development N LEL N GNA - 1 Capstone course designed to equip students with the skills to transition from students to global managers in the 4th industrial revolution.
+Thunderbird School of Global Management Thunderbird Sc Management hool of Global obal Prerequisite(s): TGM 506; TG 517; TGM 545; TGM 557 TGM 597 Thunderbird Personal Leadership Development Ν LEL N GNA - 1 Capstone course designed to equip students with the skills to transition from students to global managers in the 4th industrial revolution.
 Students create and continuously update their Career Development Plan.
 This plan requires them to research career options, commit to a career focus, devise a strategy, implement a networking plan, create career documents such as resumes and cover letter, prepare for interviews.
 Students also create their own Personal Leadership Development plan.
-Thunderbird School of Global Management Thunderbird Sc Management hool of Global Prerequisite(s): nondegree-seel student TGM 598 Special Topics Υ LEC Υ OPT - 1-4 courses not in t he catalog, cours , highly specializ egular course rotation (e.g., new ses by visiting faculty, courses red courses responding to Thunderbird Sc Management hool of Global Thunderbird Sc Management hool of Global
+Thunderbird Sc Management hool of Global Thunderbird School of Global Management Student TGM 598 Special Topics Y LEC Y OPT - 1-4 courses not in t on timely topics Topical courses not offered in regular course rotation (e.g., new courses not in the catalog, courses by visiting faculty, courses Thunderbird Sc Management hool of Global Thunderbird Sc Management hool of Global